micaelaneus/strength-as-ccoty/03-part-iii-astrology.md

 A secondary area to explore is aesthetics, generally.
 This house encourages Venus-in-Leo to revamp their image (wardrobe, social media presence, etc.), refresh their home decor, or spend more time this year appreciating the arts.
 Fixed Fire inspires them to get an annual membership to the city ballet company.

-To put the power of this placement into action, they decide to clean out their closet and meet all first dates at galleries or live performances rather than a bar or coffee shop.
-Every Friday (Venus's Day), they fill a vase with fresh flowers and branches to brighten their bedroom.
+To put the power of this placement into action, they decide to clean out their closet and every Friday (Venus's Day), they fill a vase with fresh flowers and branches to brighten their bedroom.
+They vow to meet all first dates at galleries or live performances rather than a bar or coffee shop.